jfasch/jfasch-home/trainings/material/soup/cxx/cxx-design-patterns/sensor-hierarchy.rst

   </trainings/material/soup/cxx/cxx-code/sensors-core/sensors/sensor-random.h>`.
 That sensor yields
   floating point random numbers in a configurable range.
 * :download:`ConstantSensor
   </trainings/material/soup/cxx/cxx-code/sensors-core/sensors/sensor-const.h>`.
-That one yield always the
+That one always yields the
   same temperature.
 Cool for testing.

 We will extend that hierarchy along with the exercises.